yuvalmGS/gigaspaces-wiki-jekyll/xap97/split-brain-and-island-scenarios.markdown

 - **Network outages/disconnections** - As discussed, disconnections between the GSMs or GSMs and GSCs can cause any of the GSMs to get into what is called "islands".
     - You should be using a network monitoring tool to monitor network outages/disconnections and re connections on machines which run the GSMs and GSCs.
 Such tool should report and alert on exact datetime of the event.

+{% note %}
-{% infosign %} Please refer to [Suggested Monitoring Tools](./suggested-monitoring-tools.html) section for more details on recommended tools.
+Please refer to [Suggested Monitoring Tools](./suggested-monitoring-tools.html) section for more details on recommended tools.
+{%endnote%}